 At HPSJ, we want to make sure you and your family know how to stay healthy and prepared.
 In recent years, the fire season led to power outages in many areas.
 If there are power outages or public safety power shutoffs (PSPS), we want to make sure you are prepared.
-You can do that by following the steps at right:
+You can do that by following the steps below:

 Sign up for alerts: